 SPECIAL EFFECTS (SFX)

-Tricks used to achieve difficult or impossible to film actions or sequences.
-Special Effects (SFX) began as simple double exposures, tricks in editing, animation, models, and now usually employ digital production or post production work.
+Special effects (SFX) refers to methods of achieving difficult or impossible actions or sequences that cannot be filmed economically, easily, safely or naturally.
+Special Effects began as simple double exposures, tricks in editing, animation, models, and now usually employ digital production, digital sets, matte painting, stunts, visual illusions and/ or post production work.

 How does the SFX add to the meaning of the media production?

 How does the SFX add to the audience engagement?